AlexiusTatius/WeatherForecast/README.md

 # Project Title

-A brief description of what this project does and who it's for
+The weather forecast project is a project for the client to see the weather forecast of any location in the world.
+The project is built using HTML, CSS, and Vanilla JavaScript.
+The project uses the OpenWeatherMap API to fetch the weather forecast data.
+The user-friendly UI of the project makes it easy for the client to use the project.
+The project is responsive and can be used on any device.

 ## Tech Stack

-**Client:** HTML, CSS, JavaScript, API
+**Client:** HTML, CSS, Vanilla JavaScript, API

-## Demo

-Insert gif or link to demo

 ## Features